 Life insurance companies have specific guidelines for family history, and they vary widely by company.
 In general, these guidelines apply to applicants under the age of 60 – 70.
 Before we can look at these guidelines more closely, we need to define a few terms life insurance companies use.

 What is ‘Family?’ – Family members include natural parents and siblings.
 Some companies do not consider siblings’ history, only your parents.

 What is ‘Occurrence?’ – This means your family member was diagnosed with or received treatment for the medical condition at any point before a certain age (usually 60 – 65).

 What is ‘Death?’ – This means your family member died due to the specific medical condition before a certain age (once again, usually 60 – 65).

 So, family members include parents and siblings.
 Sometimes it’s both and other times just parents.
 But it’s never just siblings.
 Also, we’re talking about blood relatives; so this applies to birth parents and siblings, as long as there is a blood relation.

 Another important distinction to make is the one between an occurrence and death.
 As mentioned, occurrence just means your relative was diagnosed with or received treatment for the condition at some point.
 Death means a family member died precisely due to the condition.
 It’s important to know the difference because company guidelines vary based on occurrences and deaths.
 For example, one company may allow a Preferred Plus rating class if there was an occurrence before age 65, but another company will not.

 In addition to differences in condition types and outcomes, life insurance company guidelines also vary by age.
 Take a look at the table below to see the role age plays for each company.

-Family history comes with it’s gray areas as well.
+Family history comes with its gray areas as well.
 For example, some people do not know one or both of their birth parents.
 Others may not know the particular cause of death of a family member.
-Many people have trouble remembering the exact age their passed away or the exact age they developed specific medical conditions.
+Many people have trouble remembering the exact age their loved ones passed away or the exact age they developed specific medical conditions.